-How To Stop Feeling The Need To Fit In
+How To Stop To Fitting In With What Other People Want

 If someone were to ask you, "Do you want milk in your coffee?" you’d likely speak up with a confident “Yes please” or “No thanks”.